shahabgheysari/innoscripta/README.md

 - [document](APIsSpecification.yaml) use any OpenAPI viewer to see the doc (eg. [swagger](https://swagger.io/tools/swagger-ui/))

 # Should be Implemented
-- preventing of saving repetitive articles
+- Preventing of saving repetitive articles
+- Tests
-- tests
+- Dockerizing

 # Selected News Sources
 - newsapi.org